Local experts explain the process for COVID-19 vaccine

 WICHITA, Kan.
-(KSNW)-Getting FDA approval can be a challenge easy.
-Fagron Sterile Services, a local company that produces generic pharmaceutical products, said the products it distributes already have FDA approval and said it’s not an easy process.
+(KSNW) – Getting FDA approval can be a challenge.
+Fagron Sterile Services is a local company that produces generic pharmaceutical products.
+It said the products it distributes adhere to rigorous current good manufacturing guidelines and strict DEA and FDA regulations and said receiving FDA approval is not an easy process.

 FSS said getting approval from the FDA can take several years, but the pandemic has added more pressure to expedite the process.